Cedartown Sea Cows: History

-The Sea Cows were preceded in minor league play by the Cedartown Cedars, who were members of the Class D level Georgia State League in 1921 and 1922.
+The Sea Cows were preceded in minor league baseball by the Cedartown Cedars, who played as members of the Class D level Georgia State League in the 1921 and 1922 seasons.

-In 1928, Cedartown resumed minor league play, as the Sea Cows became members of the reformed six-team, Class D level Georgia-Alabama League.
-The Anniston Nobles, Carrollton Frogs, Gadsden Eagles, Lindale Dragons and Talladega Indians joined Cedartown in beginning league play on May 24, 1928.
+In 1928, Cedartown resumed minor league play, as the "Sea Cows" were formed and became members of the reformed six-team, Class D level Georgia-Alabama League.
+The Anniston Nobles, Carrollton Frogs, Gadsden Eagles, Lindale Dragons and Talladega Indians teams joined Cedartown in beginning league play on May 24, 1928.

-In their first season of Georgia-Alabama League play, the Sea Cows had the best record in the league.
+In their first season of Georgia-Alabama League play, the Sea Cows had the best overall record in the league.
 Cedartown did not qualify for the league playoff, as the league played a spilt-season schedule.
 The Sea Cows ended the season with an overall record of 55–34 record, playing under manager Sherry Smith, who would manage the team in all three seasons.
 The Cedartown record was the best in the league, as the Sea Cows finished 0.5 game ahead of the second place Carrolton Frogs in the overall regular season standings.
 In the playoff, the split-season winners met, with Carrolton defeating Talladega the win the league championship.

 The 1929 Cedartown Sea Cows finished last in the Georgia-Alabama League standings.
 The Sea Cows finished in sixth place in the regular season, with a 40–60 record.
 Playing under managers Shelly Smith and Buck Thrasher, Cedartown finished 20.5 games behind the first place Lindale Collegians in the six–team league regular season standings.
 In the playoff, Carrollton swept Lindale in four games and won their second championship.
 Charles Knowles of Cedartown hit a league leading 25 home runs and also led the league with 92 runs scored.

 In their final season of minor league play, the 1930 Cedartown "Braves" won the Georgia-Alabama League championship.
 With a 60–41 record, the Braves placed second in the regular season standings.
 Cedartown finished 3.0 games behind the first place Lindale Pepperels, playing under returning manager Shelley Smith.
 In the playoff, Cedartown defeated Lindale 4 games to 3 to claim the championship.
-Player/Manager Shelly Smith led the Georgia-Alabama League with a 14-2 record and an era of 3.34.
+Player/Manager Shelly Smith led the Georgia-Alabama League with a 14–2 record and an era of 3.34.

 The Georgia-Alabama League folded after the 1930 season.
 Cedartown has not hosted another minor league baseball team.